 Edge 1000 Navigation — similar to Edge Touring

 As with the Edge Touring, the Edge 1000 comes loaded with maps and points of interest, such as parks and trails.
-Riders familiar with a Garmin vehicle GPS will recognize the turn-buy-turn features.
+Riders familiar with a Garmin vehicle GPS will recognise the turn-buy-turn features.

 It is unclear how well the navigation features will work for cycling-friendly routes.
 Riders can enter a target distance – how far they want to ride – and the Edge 1000 will offer up to three routes, with the opportunity to review the elevation profiles before choosing.
 But unlike vehicle GPS units that have huge databases of road maps to pull from, with defaults being larger roads, the world does not yet have a comprehensive source for ideal bike routes.
 BikeRadar will test this feature and others as soon as we receive a demo unit, and we will report back.